brooklabteam/SC2-genome-curation/README-windows.md

 - loop-COVID-seq.txt
 - meta_df.csv
 - make-manual-cns.R
-- curate-mutations.R

 *The "meta_df.csv" folder should include the appropriately structured metadata.
 The following columns are REQUIRED for the script to run: ID_IDSeq, ID_Viro, sample_collection_date, and Ct.
 A blank meta_df.csv is included here for reference.* If you are the same person who did the sequencing, then you likely have this metadata already from your preparation of the samples for upload to CZID.
 Note that you will need to add the information in the "ID_CZID" column.
 This should be whatever the ID is listed internally in CZID -- you can find this within each genome subfolder in the stats.json file (this can be opened in a TextEditor), or as a prefix to the file that ends in "muscle.out.fasta".
 For whatever reasons, this name appears to sometimes be different from the sequence title on CZID -- you will *need* to use the name in the .json file.

 As a default in the metadata, I like to enter the Orf1b Ct values that come off the TaqPath qPCR assay, but sometimes you will be working with GeneXpert samples that report N2.
 It does not really matter what you use here for Ct, but you need to enter some value, as it will determine the order of the sequences in the cumulative reads per million coverage plot that the "merge-meta-plot.R" script produces.
 In the event that the metadata provided does not include collection date and/or Ct, you can fill in dummy variables (i.e. today's date or NA) for these columns.

-For the Oct_01 example, subsetting the metadata file that Aina has already provided should be sufficient.

-**In addition, move the 'nextclade.tsv' file that you downloaded in step #5 into this folder!**

 ---

-9. Now, in terminal, cd into the parent folder, and run the processing script with the line:
+3. In terminal, cd into the parent folder, and run the processing script with the line:

 ```
     sh -e loop-COVID-seq.txt
 ```
+If using a Windows machine, save the loop-COVID-seq-windows.txt file as a Windows Batch file (.bat).
+Cd into the scripts-and-data folder and run the new loop-COVID-seq-windows.bat file.

 The above script produces the following outputs:
 - A summary file, "sequence_summary.csv", that summarizes the following information across each genome in the dataset: ID_Viro, seq_name, total_reads, coverage, n_missing, Ct, sample_collection_date, avg_depth, totN, totAmbiguous, totSNP.
 - A more detailed summary file, "seq_check_manual.csv", that lists all the positions of the Ns, Ambiguities, and SNPs for each genome in the project.
 - An image file "all-seq-rpm.png" that shows the reads per million genome coverage for all genomes in the dataset, ordered by increasing Ct value.
 - Within each folder, it will generate a .tsv file ("SEQNAME_all.tsv") with the position and nucleotide identity of each basepair, where it also flags Ns, Ambiguities, and SNPs.
-- It also produces an edited file ("SEQNAME_all_manual.tsv") that includes an additional column entitled "cns_manual", in which all reversion mutations and labeled private mutations flagged by Nextclade have been reverted to "Ns".

 ---

-10. If you are short on time, proceed to step #12 below.
-You should be able to pull your edited files after replacing the private mutations with Ns into a central folder to make new consensus genomes for upload to GISAID.

-11. If you have enought time, then it is always a good idea to manually edit your genome files. .
-There are three types of corrections you can make, using Geneious: you can resolve private mutations, check the Ns and Ambiguities in [Geneious](geneious.com) by:
+4. Now it is time to manually check the Ns and Ambiguities in [Geneious](geneious.com) by:
 - Make a sub-folder for each genome in Geneious.
 - Add the reference sequence (MN908947.3.fa) to each subfolder, then add the "aligned_reads.bam" file for each genome to the corresponding subfolder.
 The reads should map to the reference.
 - If you wish, you can also add the corresponding .bed file from the parent folder, but I often find it is easier to just scroll through the .tsv file.
-- Open "SEQNAME_all_manual.tsv".
+- Within the genome output subfolder, copy the newly formed .tsv file ("SEQNAME_all.tsv") into a new file with the name "SEQNAME_all_manual.tsv"."
+- Open "SEQNAME_all_manual.tsv", then add a column to the right of "cns" that duplicates "cns" but has the header "cns_manual".
 Freeze the panes on the top row of your database so you can see the headers as you scroll down.
 - First, check for any insertions.
 To do this, search the "refseq" column for any dashes. **All insertions should be visible as a dash in the refseq column.** If you find any, you will notice that the "position" column continues its sequence from top to bottom.
 This is incorrect because that position should reflect the nucleotide identity of the reference genome, and there is no reference nucleotide at that place.
 To amend this, you should insert a row for each dash, type the word "insert" in the position column, and copy the consensus genome information into that row.
 Then, you should realign the "position" column so the numbering resumes after the insertion.
     - Here is an example of a sequence that needs an insertion to be called (between position 26493 and 26494): ![](images/needs_insertion.png)
     - And here is how you would edit it: